-The directors monitor the wider business considerations and implications including those related to exchange rates, interest rates and continue to plan accordingly.
+The directors monitor the wider business considerations and the ongoing Covid-19 pandemic and implications including those related to exchange rates, interest rates and continue to plan accordingly.

-Corporate and social responsibility
+· Corporate and social responsibility

 The area of corporate responsibility is one that the Group has always focused on and in conjunction with the hotels has been initiating standardised policies and procedures for all hotels to adopt to ensure that there is uniformity and standardised approach to these.
 This covers the impact on people, the workplace, the environment, waste reduction and interaction with the community.